 The investment policy applies to all financial assets, except bond proceeds and retirement funds, accounted for in the City of Lake Elsinore Comprehensive Annual Financial Report (CAFR) and any new fund created by the City Council, unless specifically exempted.
-The investment of bond proceeds will be governed by the provisions of relevant bond documents.
+The provisions of relevant bond documents will govern the investment of bond proceeds.